This function predicts selected models for a single set of new data

 - write_replicates

-is TRUE.
+write_filesis TRUE.
 Default is FALSE.- out_dir

 (character) directory path where predictions will be saved.
 Only relevant if

-write_files = TRUE
+write_files = TRUE.- consensus_per_model

 (logical) whether to compute consensus (mean, median, etc.) for each model across its replicates.
 Default is TRUE.